-The Tulane-sponsored Student Health Insurance Plan (T-SHIP) offers access to both New Orleans-area healthcare providers and on-campus services and convenient prescription fulfillment on the uptown campus.
+The Tulane-sponsored Student Health Insurance Plan (T-SHIP) offers access to New Orleans-area healthcare providers, on-campus healthcare services, and convenient prescription fulfillment on the uptown campus.

 While some out-of-state and international health plans may lack coverage in the New Orleans area, T-SHIP includes a wealth of in-network providers, including the city’s major hospitals and a wide array of specialists.
 T-SHIP also covers students when they travel, so they’re covered at home and abroad.